cockpit-project/cockpit/doc/protocol.md

 access archives of previously recorded values.

 You specify which metrics to monitor in the options of the "open" command for a new channel.
-If some of the metrics are not available, or their attributes do not match what you have specified, the channel will close with an error.

 One of the options is the "source" of the metrics.
 Many details of how to specify metrics and how the channel will work in detail depend on the type of the source, and are explained in specific sections below.

+The channel guarantees that each sample returned by it contains values for all requested metrics.

 The general open options are: